Table of Contents

 - Toolbox - Design Patterns are tools in your toolbox.
 Like most tools, we have mastered them when we not only know when to use them, but when not to use them.

-- Parts is Parts - Most Object-Oriented Design Patterns are different combinations of the same set of OO constructs.
+- Parts is Parts - Most Object-Oriented Design Patterns are different combinations of the same set of OO constructs

 - Design Pattern Principles - There are only two Design Pattern Principles.
 Understanding them will help in understanding the underlying structures that reappear in Design Patterns.

-See: Design Pattern Foundations AI Agent
+See: Design Pattern Foundations Interactive AI Notebook

 Essential Design Patterns